GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-5/genesis-5.englishNatural.md

-This book, Birthings of Human (Adam).
+This book, Birthings of Earth (Adam).

-In the day God created Human (Adam), in likeness of God he made him.
+In the day God created Earth (Adam), in likeness of God he made him.
 Male and female he created;
 and blessed them,
-and called-out their name, "Human (Adam)," in the day of them being created.
+and called-out their name, "Earth (Adam)," in the day of them being created.

-And Human (Adam) lived thirty and a hundred years, and birthed in his likeness, as his image; and called-out his name, "Appointed (Seth)."
+And Earth (Adam) lived thirty and a hundred years, and birthed in his likeness, as his image; and called-out his name, "Appointed (Seth)."
-And the days of Human (Adam) after he had birthed Appointed (Seth), were eight hundred years; and he birthed sons and daughters.
+And the days of Earth (Adam) after he had birthed Appointed (Seth), were eight hundred years; and he birthed sons and daughters.
-And all the days of Human (Adam), which he lived, were nine hundred years and thirty years, and he died.
+And all the days of Earth (Adam), which he lived, were nine hundred years and thirty years, and he died.